 - Raktashodhak: Purifies the blood.

-- Sheetjvaraghna: Gives relief in fever due to cough.
+- Sheetjvaraghna: Gives relief in the fever due to cough.

 - Shothagna: Reduces swelling and inflammation.